 There is a large geographic disparity in services and a variety of distribution of therapists across the states.
 Even within a single state, therapists typically reside in urban, more liberal areas, leaving many rural populations without care.
-Patients in rural parts of the country regularly have to drive anywhere from 45 minutes to three hours to find the care that they need.
+Patients in rural parts of the country regularly have to drive anywhere from 45 minutes to three hours to find the necessary care.
 Additionally, 54% of counties in the US do not even have a psychiatrist.

-An illuminating microcosm of the issue can be found in rural centers located in small however wealthy mountain towns in Colorado - such as Estes Park.
-Therapeutic taff can not afford to live within 45 minutes of any facility located in Estes Park without receiving low-income housing support or living off of additional outside income.
-Finding therapists willing to make the 45-minute drive or re-locate, exacerbates the already challenging issue of finding properly trained therapists.
-A teen center in this location recently had to close down, and since, there has been an abject lack of mental health care services for the rural population of Larimer County, and the situation does not seem to be getting any better.
+An illuminating microcosm of the issue can be found in rural centers in Colorado’s small but wealthy mountain towns – such as Estes Park.
+Therapeutic staff can not afford to live within 45 minutes of any facility located in Estes Park without receiving low-income housing support or living off of additional outside income.
+Finding therapists willing to make the 45-minute drive or relocate exacerbates the already challenging issue of finding properly trained therapists.
+A teen center in this location recently had to close down.
+Since there has been an abject lack of mental health care services for the rural population of Larimer County, the situation does not seem to be getting any better.

-Most therapists are not equipped to work with severe mental illnesses, eg. bipolar disorder, schizophrenia, DID, or addiction.
-Many graduate-level schools for therapists do not adequately teach how to treat these illnesses, or how to even engage with these patients in a way that is not counterproductive to their recovery.
+Most therapists are not equipped to work with severe mental illnesses, e.g. bipolar disorder, schizophrenia, DID, or addiction.
+Many graduate-level schools for therapists do not adequately teach how to treat these illnesses or even engage with these patients in a way that is not counterproductive to their recovery.
 60% of schools that train students to become licensed counselors require no supervision training for clinically proven therapies such as Cognitive Behavioral Therapy (CBT) or Dialectical Behavioral Therapy (DBT).
-In addition, 40% of therapists do not work with people who have a mental illness diagnosis and desperately need help – instead, working exclusively with high-functioning clients who want to expand their potential and increase their self-awareness.
-It is a therapist’s own prerogative as to who to work with, and the choice of many therapists to not work with mentally ill patients exacerbates an already dire situation.
+In addition, 40% of therapists do not work with people who have a mental illness diagnosis and desperately need help – instead, they work exclusively with high-functioning clients who want to expand their potential and increase their self-awareness.
+It is a therapist’s own prerogative as to who to work with, and the choice of many therapists not to work with mentally ill patients exacerbates an already dire situation.

-Furthermore, Master’s programs in psychology are woefully under competitive and not taken seriously by academics in the field.
+Furthermore, Master’s programs in psychology are woefully under-competitive and not taken seriously by academics in the field.
 Many people join Master’s programs with a prior Bachelor’s degree in an unrelated liberal arts degree.
 It is not competitive or rigorous training.
 The education generally takes two-three years to complete – and for someone receiving medical training, studying one of the most complex and least-understood aspects of the medical field, the human mind – is completely inadequate.
-Entering the workforce under-educated, leaves many extremely well-intentioned and loving therapists unequipped to treat their clientele, and causes high levels of burnout and stress for the therapists.
-And it’s not just Master’s students, mental health care workers who have a Bachelor’s degree in psychology also experience the same issues, being woefully under-prepared for any field work, and usually needing to be completely re-trained in order to work directly with clients.
+Entering the workforce under-educated leaves many extremely well-intentioned and loving therapists unequipped to treat their clientele and cause high levels of burnout and stress for the therapists.
+And it’s not just Master’s students; mental health care workers who have a Bachelor’s degree in psychology also experience the same issues, being woefully under-prepared for any field work and usually needing to be completely re-trained to work directly with clients.

 The bottom line is that universities are failing to prepare students to work in mental healthcare, with devastating effects for those with mental illnesses, therapists and healthcare workers in the profession, the reputation of scientists working in the field, and the centers dedicated to caring for ill patients.